pmfarley/SNO-AzureStackHCI/README.md

 ## **STEP 5.
 REGISTER THE CLUSTER WITH POWERSHELL [OR WINDOWS ADMIN CENTER].**

-Run this command from PowerShell:
+Run these `Install-Module` and `Register-AzStackHCI` commands from PowerShell:
    ```bash
    Install-Module -Name Az.StackHCI